SamuraisEpic/vfio-gpu-passthrough/README.md

 Thanks for checking out this guide.
 If you use Linux and have have 2 GPUs (integrated graphics count too!), and plan to make for example a Gaming VM with windows on it to pass a card to, this guide will help you get started.

 ### Disclaimer
 Though in this guide i'll be using Libvirt hooks, like the greeting mentions, this guide is best if you have 2 GPUs instead of just one.
+Though even just a single GPU will work fine (given some things are modified), i *still* recommend 2.
 Even your CPU's integrated graphics processor (hereby referred to as the "iGP") will do just fine.

 ### Intro
 So, why all of this?
 Well, that's for you to decide.
 For me it was moving my workflow off of windows for the sake of privacy, stability, and reliability, while still retaining the ability to play certain games.
 And you might be asking "Why not use Wine, or play natively?" and the answer is that sometimes, its easier to run the vm then jumping through hoops applying patches and using Wine, or the fact that certain anticheats only support windows and not even Proton.
 With that out of the way, before i get started on the guide, Let's layout some details.